Frequently Asked Questions

 Yes.
 Information about pets will be added to your profile.
 If the circumstances of your pets change, please ensure you inform our office in a timely manner so that your details can be updated.
 Some students may be afraid or allergic to pets so will not be able to be placed in your home.

-Can I replace the DCSI clearance with other clearances I already have?
+Can I replace the WWCC with other clearances I already have?

 No, clearances such as SAPOL Check, National Police Check, Catholic Schools Police Check cannot be accepted.
-The only clearance that we are able to accept is the Child Related Employment Screening via the Department for Communities and Social Inclusion (DCSI).
+The only clearance that we are able to accept is the Working With Children Check (formally Child Related Employment Screening) via the Department for Human Services (DHS).

 Do I need to cook for my student?